Did you know that there are several farms you can go blueberry picking in Frederick Md and the surrounding area?

 So, most pick-your-own farms will provide a bucket or basket for you to carry around to gather your picked berries.

-However, if you’re like me and you prefer to be hands free, this over-the-shoulder harvesting bucket (Amazon) is a great solution!
+However, if you’re like me and you prefer to be hands free, this picking pail (Amazon) is a great solution!

 Indeed, it’s great for those of us who have arthritis in our hands and can’t carry a bucket for long periods of time.